-Chemists and material scientists held about 96,200 jobs in 2012.
-The industries that employed the most chemists in 2012 were as follows:
+Chemists held about 83,600 jobs in 2021.
+The largest employers of chemists were as follows:

 |Federal government, excluding postal service||7|

 |Administrative and support and waste management and remediation services||4|

 Materials scientists held about 7,000 jobs in 2021.
 The largest employers of materials scientists were as follows:

 |Research and development in the physical, engineering, and life sciences||28%|

 Chemists and materials scientists typically work in laboratories and offices, where they conduct experiments and analyze their results.
 In addition to working in laboratories, materials scientists work with engineers and processing specialists in industrial manufacturing facilities.
 Some chemists also work in these facilities and usually are responsible for monitoring the environmental conditions at the plant.

 Chemists and materials scientists who work for manufacturing companies may have to travel occasionally, especially if their company has multiple facilities.
 Others may work outdoors to collect samples and conduct onsite analysis of air, soil, or water.